mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 #### <a name="5.5.2" class="anchor"></a> [Active contours](#5.5.2)

-An active contour algorithm, also called snakes, should produce result that is near the edge and smooth, where a snake is a curve that moves to minimise energy:
+An active contour algorithm, also called snakes, should produce result that is near the edge and smooth, where a snake is a curve that moves to minimize energy:

 - internal energy is determined by shape, bending and stretching increase energy
 - external energy is determined by proximity to other image features, large intensity gradients decrease energy.

-Minimising the energy of a snake results in a curve that is short, smooth, and close to intensity discontinuities, but only work on shapes that are closed (no gaps), is sensitive to parameters (smooth vs short vs proximity), and dependent on initial position, which are often placed around object manually.
+Minimizing the energy of a snake results in a curve that is short, smooth, and close to intensity discontinuities, but only work on shapes that are closed (no gaps), is sensitive to parameters (smooth vs short vs proximity), and dependent on initial position, which are often placed around object manually.

 ## <a name="6" class="anchor"></a> [6.
 Correspondence](#6)

-*Keywords: occlusion, correspondence methods, Harris corner detector, image pyramid, SIFT, RANSAC*

 ### <a name="6.1" class="anchor"></a> [6.1 Multiple images](#6.1)

 Typically, multiple images are used when multiple cameras take two or more images at same time (such as stereo, recover 3D information), one camera take two or more images at different times (such as video, motion tracking), or for object recognition, such as current image and training images.
 The [correspondence problem](https://en.wikipedia.org/wiki/Correspondence_problem) refers to the problem of finding matching image elements across different views (need to decide what to search for, intensity, edges).
-Correspondence require that most scene points are visible in both images and correponding regions must appear similar, some issues might be:
+Correspondence require that most scene points are visible in both images and corresponding regions must appear similar, some issues might be:

 - occlusions, some elements may not have a corresponding element, or not visible
 - false matches, several elements are similar